smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 **Upkeeps life-cycle management**

-The regsitry sync the active upkeeps and corresponding config onchain with node’s local state that is saved in memory.
+The regsitry sync the active upkeeps and corresponding config onchain with node’s local state in memory.

 It does so by listening to the relevant events on chain for the following:
 - Upkeep registration/cancellation/migration